Minimal Penner dilatations on nonorientable surfaces

 \begin{proof} Using the exact same skein relations as in the proof of Lemma~\ref{diffreduction}, we have that~$\Delta_{d,l}$ is a sum of~$\Delta_{H_{d}}$ and summands of Alexander polynomials of plumbings of Hopf bands of alternating kind along a path, with varying coefficients from the skein relation.
 A careful inspection reveals that the leading coefficient of~$\Delta_{d,l}$ equals the leading coefficient of the Alexander polynomial of the longest such path starting and ending with a negative Hopf band.
 With a recursion on the length of such a path, one can show that this leading coefficient is~$+1$. \end{proof}

-We want to show that for the enriched cycle, the dilatation is a monotonic function of the absolute value of the flow difference.
+We will show that for the enriched cycle, the dilatation is a monotonic function of the absolute value of the flow difference.
 In particular, this implies that for an odd enriched cycle of length~$l$, the minimal Penner dilatation is obtained by the example with flow difference~$1$.

-\begin{proof}[Proof of Lemma~\ref{panminimum}] We want to compare the dilatations of Penner mapping classes obtained by twisting along curves which intersect like an enriched odd cycle, when we vary the flow difference associated with the order of twisting.
+\begin{proof}[Proof of Lemma~\ref{panminimum}] We will compare the dilatations of Penner mapping classes obtained by twisting along curves which intersect like an enriched odd cycle, when we vary the flow difference associated with the order of twisting.
 A concrete surface (of genus~$7$, that is,~$l=5$) for which we can build such an example is shown in Figure~\ref{nonorientable_examples} on the right.
 We first lift the mapping class to the double cover orienting the surface.
 By doing this, we double the length of the cycle and the flow difference.
 Furthermore, there are now two extra vertices connecting to the cycle at opposite ends, one corresponding to a curve along which we twist positively and one corresponding to a curve along which we twist negatively.
 This lifted mapping class has the same dilatation as the Penner mapping class we started with.

-We find a fibred link representative of the lifted mapping class by taking the usual representative for the cycle and plumbing two extra Hopf bands~$H_1$ and~$H_2$, such as in Figure~\ref{enrichedskein} in the middle.
+We find a fibred link representative of the lifted mapping class by taking the usual representative for the cycle and plumbing two extra Hopf bands~$H_1$ and~$H_2$, such as in Figure~\ref{enrichedskein} in the top middle.